Nazikeda Kadın (wife of Mehmed VI): Marriage

-One day in 1884, when Mehmed was in his twenties, he visited his older sister Cemile Sultan at her palace at Kandilli.
-Here he saw Nazikeda, then seventeen years old, and fell in love with her.
+One day in 1884, when Mehmed was in his twenties, he visited his older sister, Cemile Sultan, at her palace at Kandilli.
+Here, he saw Nazikeda, then seventeen years old, and fell in love with her.
 He asked his sister to give him Nazikeda in marriage, but Cemile flatly refused.
-She didn't want her sick daughter to be deprived of a companion, and at the same time that her brother would eventually take a second wife after Nazikeda, whom she considered as her own daughter.
+She did not want her sick daughter to be deprived of a companion, and at the same time, her brother would eventually take a second wife after Nazikeda, whom she considered as her own daughter.

-However, one year after the prince's pleading who otherwise threatened never to marry Cemile acceded to her brother's demand, but on one condition that he would not take a second wife.
+However, one year after the prince's pleading, who otherwise threatened never to marry Cemile, acceded to her brother's demand, but on one condition: he would not take a second wife.
 He took the oath requested by his sister, and the marriage took place on 8 June 1885 in one of the palaces of Örtakoy.
 The marriage was consummated on 18 June.
-Mehmed was twenty four while Nazikeda was nineteen years old.
-After the marriage, the couple went to live in one of the palaces of Feriye, where they spent several years in a three-storey wooden mansion.
+Mehmed was twenty-four while Nazikeda was nineteen.
+After the marriage, the couple lived in one of the palaces of Feriye, where they spent several years in a three-storey wooden mansion.
 This mansion was destroyed in a fire, and the couple later moved to the mansion in Çengelköy.
-She was loved and respected by all, even by King Farouk in exile.
+All loved and respected her, even King Farouk in exile.
 Her fashion style was appreciated even by Abdülhamid II himself, who once congratulated her for dressing her daughters so well.

 Around the same time, her sister Daryal renamed Iryale was married to Şehzade Mehmed Selim, son of Sultan Abdul Hamid II.
 Her cousin Amine renamed also Nazikeda was married to Şehzade Yusuf Izzeddin, son of Sultan Abdulaziz.

-The couple's first daughter Munire Fenire Sultan was born in 1888, and lived only a few weeks.
-She was followed by Fatma Ulviye Sultan born on 11 September 1892, and two years later, on 19 March 1894, by Rukiye Sabiha Sultan.
-After this third birth, Nazikeda was told by the doctors that she would not be able to bear other children.
+The couple's first daughter, Munire Fenire Sultan, was born in 1888 and lived only a few weeks.
+She was followed by Fatma Ulviye Sultan, born on 11 September 1892, and two years later, on 19 March 1894, by Rukiye Sabiha Sultan.
+After this third birth, the doctors told Nazikeda that she would not be able to bear other children.

 On 30 May 1918, Nazikeda met with the Empress Zita of Bourbon-Parma in the harem of Yıldız Palace, when the latter visited Istanbul with her husband Emperor Charles I of Austria.